EndPointCorp/end-point-blog/2013/04/24/socat-and-netcat-proxycommand-ssh.html.md

 The options to netcat are very similar, but shorter as it already defaults to using stdin for the one side, and because it defaults to a TCP connection, so we can leave that out as well.
-The "-w 180" simply establishes a three minute timeout so the connection will close itself on a problem rather than hanging out until manually killed.
+The “-w 180” simply establishes a three minute timeout so the connection will close itself on a problem rather than hanging out until manually killed.